kvoththebloodless/ComputerAnimations/index.md

   {% include assignment0.html id=page.driveId5 %}

+### Assignment 2
+- Here we have implemented a billiards shot simulation
+- As of now there is translation with one collision.
+- I will update the video as it gets better.
 #### Billiards initial draft - A lot left to do.

   {% include assignment0.html id=page.driveId6 %}